Pocahontas Facts

 Some have been confused by Pocahontas' father's name (Powhatan) as well as the tribe he was from (also Powhatan.)
 (The map above has a West Orientation so "up" is "west.")

-Chief Powhatan's real name was Wahunsenacawh.
+Powhatan's real name was Wahunsenacawh.
 He was the chief of the Powhatan tribe which was located about 20 to 30 miles west from Jamestown on the James River.
 Of course, the natives did not call their river after the English king.
 They called it the Powhatan River - demonstrating the significance of that particular tribe.
 He was a powerful military leader that led a confederacy of over 30 local tribes.
 Some have compared him to an emperor (though the coast of Virginia would be a rather small empire compared to the big empires in history.)
 As THE powerful and widely recognized leader that he was, he took the name Powhatan.

 The Powhatan's and their neighboring tribes were part of the Algonquian people who were spread from the southern region of the United States up into Canada.

-What we don't know: That Chief Powhatan cared for her is obvious in the records that have come down.
+What we don't know: That Powhatan cared for her is obvious in the records that have come down.
 But did he himself refer to her as his favorite or dearest?

 #2 Pocahontas Was Her Nickname